|Born: May 20, 1988

 Sanchez made a two-game major league debut in late June, when Russell Martin was unavailable briefly.
 At the end of July he returned for good (except for a brief stint at Altoona during some roster maneuvers) when McKenry suffered a knee injury.
 With Martin seemingly wearing down late in the season, Sanchez got a little more playing time than he might have earlier in the year, although he had to share backup duties with John Buck in September.
 He held his own at the plate and played well defensively, looking considerably better as a receiver than Buck.
 He threw out one of six base stealers, which considering that he started twelve games shows that teams at least weren’t running wild on him.

 Sanchez showed himself to be considerably better than McKenry on both sides of the ball and, unlike McKenry, has the potential to be a solid or better starting catcher.
 The Pirates, however, acquired Chris Stewart after the season and designated McKenry for assignment.
-Stewart has no options left, which makes it highly likely that Sanchez will open the 2014 season back in AAA.
+Stewart was expected to open the season as Martin’s backup, although Stewart’s season will be slightly delayed due to minor knee surgery, which was expected to keep him out until a few weeks into the season.
+At that point, Sanchez undoubtedly will head to AAA.
 It’s unfortunate, because Sanchez will turn 26 early in the season and seemed ready for the majors after his strong 2013 season.
 Unlike Stewart, who’s very good defensively but can’t hit at all, Sanchez has the potential to be a regular.
-Still, he’ll likely appear in Pittsburgh at some point, especially if there’s an injury.

 Sanchez has become something of an institution to Pirate fans on Twitter due to his upbeat nature and self-deprecating sense of humor.